 A Day in the Life: Supporting Coffee Farmers in Uganda

-TechnoServe works with smallholder coffee farmers around the world to increase yields and improve livelihoods.
-Today, we're sharing a behind-the-scenes look at the daily activities of Rose Caroline Nabukwasi, a coffee agronomy advisor in Uganda.
+Today we’re sharing a behind-the-scenes look at the daily activities of one of our coffee agronomy advisors in Uganda.

 Rose Caroline Nabukwasi is a coffee agronomy advisor based 90 miles outside Kampala, Uganda.
 She works with TechnoServe on the Uganda Coffee Agronomy Training Program, which aims to improve the livelihoods of 60,000 smallholder coffee farmers and increase their yields by at least 50 percent through training on good agricultural practices.
 Agronomy training is an effective and relatively inexpensive way to help farmers increase coffee yields, improving livelihoods and reducing poverty.